climate-and-health-datasci-Unicamp/project-climatic-variations-cardiovascular-diseases/README.md

 ### Rate ratios

 Rate ratio is a relative difference measure used to compare the incidence rates of events occurring at any given point in time, frequently used in epidemiology.
 Rate ratios from days under extreme events effect and control days were compared.
-A rate ratio above 1.0 indicates an increased risk associated with that event.
+A rate ratio above 1.0 indicates an increased risk associated with that event [CDC].
 The analysis was conducted for the total data and for some stratifications (sex, age, age and sex, race) and is available at:

 - [TR 04/2021](https://github.com/climate-and-health-datasci-Unicamp/project-climatic-variations-circulatory-diseases/blob/main/notebooks/TR_04_2021_Rate_ratio_for_circulatory_hospitalizations_and_extreme_events.ipynb): Rate ratio for extreme climatic events and hospitalizations